-However, it is a misconception that maintenance for children ends without exception when they leave school after A-levels.
+However, it is a misconception that maintenance for children ends without exception after A-levels have finished.
 If the non-resident parent is unwilling to continue to assist financially through a voluntary agreement, it is possible to apply to the court for a maintenance order, which can cover the child’s time in higher education (see the section below).

 Note that any application will need to be made before the child turns 18.
 If you have an existing order in place, you’ll need to apply to the court before the terms of that order expire.

 Will I have to provide financial support to my child when they are at university?

 Under the current Child Maintenance Service rules, any obligation to financially support a child ends upon them reaching 16 years of age, or the age of 20 if they remain in education to the end of their A-levels or equivalent.

 So, if a child is at university, they do not qualify for maintenance through the Child Maintenance Service.